PicsArt/cppbind/docs/05_detailed_info/04_gen_actions.rst

     * **gen_property_setter** - Used to generate both setter and getter for a public member.

-    * | **gen_package** - Used to generate a package for python bindings.
-This action can be attached to a directory and IEGEN will generate `__init__.py` file in that directory, thus making a python package.
+    * | **gen_package** - Used to generate a package for Python bindings.
+This action can be attached to a directory and IEGEN will generate `__init__.py` file in that directory, thus making a Python package.
 This can be used to add some imports and custom code fragments in `__init__.py` file.
 This action is ignored for other languages.